stackgl/gl-fbo/README.md

 A handle to the underlying Framebuffer object.

 ### `fbo.color`
-An containing [`gl-texture2d`](https://github.com/mikolalysenko/gl-texture2d) objects representing the buffers.
+An array containing [`gl-texture2d`](https://github.com/stackgl/gl-texture2d) objects representing the buffers.

 ### `fbo.depth`
 The depth/stencil component of the FBO.
-Stored as a [`gl-texture2d`](https://github.com/mikolalysenko/gl-texture2d).
-If not present, is null.
+Stored as a [`gl-texture2d`](https://github.com/stackgl/gl-texture2d).
+If not present, is `null`.

 Credits
 =======